NixOS/nix/doc/manual/src/package-management/terminology.md

 keep metadata and signatures in `.narinfo` files rather than in `/nix/var/nix/db`.

-A *substituter* is a store other than `/nix/store` from which nix will copy the realisation of a derivation instead of building it.
+A *substituter* is a store other than `/nix/store` from which Nix will copy the realisation of a derivation instead of building it.
 Nix will not copy a realisation from a remote store unless one of the following is true: